-If the read-only clause is enabled, the control channel is limited to the following set of read-only commands: nta -dump, null, status, showzone, testgen, and zonestatus.
+If the read-only clause is enabled, the control channel is limited to the following set of read-only commands: nta-dump, null, status, showzone, testgen, and zonestatus.
 By default, read-only is not enabled and the control channel allows read-write access.

 If no controls statement is present, named sets up a default control channel listening on the loopback address 127.0.0.1 and its IPv6 counterpart, ::1.
-In this case, and also when the controls statement is present but does not have a keys clause, named attempts to load the command channel key from the file rndc.key in /etc (or whatever sysconfdir was specified when BIND was built).
+In this case, and also when the controls statement is present but does not have a keys clause, named attempts to load the command channel key from the file |rndc_key|.
 To create an rndc.key file, run rndc-confgen -a.